 - Banking regulations

-The official cash rate
+Official cash rate explained

 The cash rate, presided over by the Reserve Bank of Australia (RBA), is perhaps the biggest influence on term deposit rates across the whole market.
 It is the rate commercial banks borrow and lend to each other at on an overnight basis, influencing the rates on consumer finance products including home loans, savings accounts and yes, term deposits.
 As such, the cash rate is a benchmark rate for Australian financial institutions and can act as a lever for the RBA to influence economic activity.